Comparative-Pathology/GCA-Models/README.md

 Conversion to different file formats may however incur some loss of information such as the offsets with respect to a global origin.
-Simple examples of format conversion are
+Simple examples of format conversion are:

-  * Converting a Woolz domain which has no image values to a NIfTI format mask image in which the background has value 0 and the foreground value 255
+  * Viewing usage and supported file formats
-  `WlzGreySetValue -g 255 dom.wlz | WlzExtFFConvert -o msk.nii -f wlz -`
+  `WlzExtFFConvert -h`
   * Converting a Woolz format (possibly) masked image to NIfTI format
   `WlzExtFFConvert -o EdinGCA_3D_00020_masked.nii EdinGCA_3D_00020_masked.wlz`
   * Converting a VTK format surface to an STL format surface
   `WlzExtFFConvert -o large-intestine.stl large-intestine.vtk`
-  * Viewing usage and supported file formats
+  * Converting a Woolz domain which has no image values to a NIfTI format mask image in which the background has value 0 and the foreground value 255
-  `WlzExtFFConvert -h`
+  `WlzGreySetValue -g 255 dom.wlz | WlzExtFFConvert -o msk.nii -f wlz -`

 [ITKsnap](http://www.itksnap.org/pmwiki/pmwiki.php)
 was frequently used for for simple region growing based segmentation.